PaulaSawczuk/GroupProject-UGT-FEAS/README.md

 ##### a).
 Customise

 ###### i).
 Open Customisation
 - Click the "Customise" button (**B**) to open the customisation panel, which will appear on the left side of the application window.

 ![View Customise](https://github.com/PaulaSawczuk/GroupProject-UGT-FEAS/blob/main/kegg_pathway/src/assets/READMEFile_Images/View_Customise.png)

 *Fig. 6b.
 The customisation page.*

 ###### ii).
 Change Colours
-The user can modify the colours used to represent high or low expressed genes including isoforms:
+The user can modify the colours used to represent high or low expressed genes including paralogs:
 - Click the coloured box (**F**) to open the colour picker.
 - Select your desired colour from the palette.

 ###### iii).
 Close the Colour Picker
-Once the user has selectected the colour and is satisfied with the choice, simply click anywhere outside the colour picker to close it.
+Once the user has selected the colour and is satisfied with the choice, simply click anywhere outside the colour picker to close it.

 ###### iv).
 Close Customisation Tab
 To exit the customisation panel, click the **X** button located in the top-right corner of the tab (**H**).